futurice/futulingo/README.md

 The audio has been recorded at Futurice premises in Helsinki and in Tampere.
 In Helsinki the recording was done in the FutuCafé using Audio-Technica AT2020USB mic and Ableton Live 9 software.
 Audio editing was done in Audacity and Adobe Audition.

+The materials have been used to create this online course: http://www.memrise.com/course/858328/

 See LICENSE.md for the licensing detail (spoiler: it's permissive).

 This project is currently coordinated by ttur @ futurice.com.

 ## Structure

+The word/phrase mappings MSA-Finnish-English are available at the project root in XLSX and ODT formats.

 The "audio" directory contains sub-directories for each word/phrase category.

-The sub-directories (such as "greetings") contains all the recorded audio for that category.
+The sub-directories (such as "greetings") then contains all the recorded audio for that category.

 Each audio file is named based on the word/phrase in english, and suffixed by an incremental id.

-The actual vocabulary mapping is still missing from this project.
-This is intentional, it will be added soon when the project goes public.
-It is currently being reviewed outside GitHub.

 ## Contributors